syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-ASP-NET-Core.md

 using (FileStream docStream = new FileStream(Path.GetFullPath("Data/Template.docx"), FileMode.Open, FileAccess.Read))
 {
     //Loads file stream into Word document
-    using (WordDocument wordDocument = new WordDocument(docStream, Syncfusion.DocIO.FormatType.Automatic))
+    using (WordDocument wordDocument = new WordDocument(docStream, FormatType.Automatic))
     {
         //Instantiation of DocIORenderer for Word to PDF conversion using (DocIORenderer render = new DocIORenderer())